Transparency and Intelligibility

 Our Vision:

-To train diverse specialists with perspective that make and will make a positive change to AI and society through AI
+To train diverse specialists with perspectives that make and will make a positive change to AI and society through AI

 Our Mission: